samuelorji/ZIO-AKKAHTTP/README.md

 *Codebase for this article on beginning functional programming using ZIO*

 A really Simple Todo App built functionally using ZIO and Akka HTTP to connect to a Mysql Database.
-The codebase is quite verbose and riddled with comments to help the newbie understand the thought process
+The codebase is quite verbose and riddled with comments to help the newbie understand the thought process :)

-## Running the project
+## USAGE

+### From The command Line
-**all commands are run from the root of the project**
+**All commands are run from the root of the project**

-## Starting the Database
+### Starting the Database
 `docker-compose -f ./scripts/docker/docker-compose.yml up`

 Once the database is up and running, run this script to create the database and tables as well as insert mock data.